 Do one of the following:

-Obtain a copy of OneNote from the Microsoft Office OneNote website at http://office.microsoft.com/en-us/onenote/.
+Obtain a copy of OneNote from the Microsoft Office OneNote website at https://office.microsoft.com/en-us/onenote/.
 (You can purchase a copy or download a free trial version).
-Then restart Skype for Business (Lync) and connect to the meeting again.
+Then restart Lync and connect to the meeting again.
 With OneNote on your computer, you should be able to view the file.

 Ask the person sharing the file to copy it to a WAC-enabled location (SharePoint or OneDrive) and then to share it again.
 You should then be able to view the file without having OneNote on your computer.